alexw2326/Vite_React_Supabase_Template/SETUP_GUIDE.md

 Sign up at [supabase.com](https://supabase.com) and create a new project.

-After creating a project, go to the "Settings" > "API" section to find your:
+After creating a project, go to the "Project Settings" > "Data API" section to find your:
 - Project URL
 - Project API Key (anon, public)

 ## 7. Create environment variables

-Create a `.env` file in your project root:
+Create a `.env` file in your project root and add this piece of code, filling in the correct areas.

 ```
 VITE_SUPABASE_URL=your_supabase_project_url